1.1. Improv4Business® is a trading name of Improv4Business Limited.

 Like most websites, this site uses Google Analytics (GA) to track user interaction.
 We use this data to determine the number of people using our site, to better understand how they find and use our web pages and to see their journey through the website.

 Although GA records data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
 GA also records your computer’s IP address which could be used to personally identify you, but Google do not grant us access to this.
 We consider Google to be a third-party data processor (see section 5.0 below).

 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages within this website.

-Should you choose to contact us using the contact form on our Contact page , fill in our personal consent form or an email link like this one.
-This data is stored on the wix server for up to 1 month.
+Should you choose to contact us using the contact form on our Contact Page, fill in our personal consent form or an email link like this one.
+This data is stored on the Webflow server for up to 1 month.
 After 1 month (if not before) the personal data you supplied is permanently deleted.
-None of the data that you supply will be passed to / be processed by any of the third party data processors defined in section 5.0.
-Instead the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
+None of the data that you supply will be passed to / be processed by any of the third-party data processors defined in section 5.0. instead, the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).

-We use a number of third parties to process personal data on our behalf.
+We use several third parties to process personal data on our behalf.
 These third parties have been carefully chosen and all of them comply with the legislation set out in section 2.0.
 Both of these third parties are based in the USA and are EU-U.S Privacy Shield compliant.